Truman Scholarships

 Interested students should request to join Georgetown’s Truman listserv by contacting fellowships@georgetown.edu and attend an information session early in the fall semester.

-In October of your junior year, you will submit your application for nomination to the Truman Scholars Selection Committee.
+Internal nomination forms are due by Monday, November 27 at 12PM (noon not midnight!) to the Truman Scholars Selection Committee.
 The Committee will invite a number of students to interview, and then nominate four students for University endorsement.
 Endorsed students will work closely with the Center for Research and Fellowships on their final applications.

 Application for Nomination Components: